-This Spring's Learning Collaborative will explore the topic of sharing sensitive health information electronically.
-Dr. Hannah Galvin, Chief Medical Information Officer at Cambridge Health Alliance and leader of a national workgroup on data segmentation, will present her insights into this important topic.
-The group will also revisit the documents and guides created at our 2016 Learning Collaborative, designed to help providers with communicating the benefits of patient information-sharing to their patients.
-The MeHI team will gather input from participants on necessary revisions to some of those resources in light of new legislation and updated regulations.
-In addition, participants will have the opportunity to share challenges, success stories, and best practices with one another.
+The Spring 2021 Learning Collaborative explored the topic of sharing sensitive health information electronically.
+Dr. Hannah Galvin, Chief Medical Information Officer at Cambridge Health Alliance and leader of a national workgroup on data segmentation, presented her insights into this important topic.
+The group also revisited the documents and guides created at our 2016 Learning Collaborative, designed to help providers with communicating the benefits of patient information-sharing to their patients.
+The MeHI team gathered input from participants on necessary revisions to some of those resources in light of new legislation and updated regulations.
+In addition, participants had the opportunity to share challenges, success stories, and best practices with one another.
 These open discussions are the foundation of all our Learning Collaborative events.

 Dr. Hannah Galvin is a clinical informatics thought leader and nationally-recognized expert in the segmentation of data to protect patient privacy and promote interoperability.
 Dr. Galvin guides major professional societies and health IT vendors regarding complex issues of patient agency and privacy to support the evolving technology-enabled continuum of care.